What is King's Day?

 How to celebrate King's Day

-In the past, during the time of Queen Juliana, a parade was held every year.
+During the time of Queen Juliana, there used to be a big parade on Queen's Day.
 The entire royal family stood on the steps of Soestdijk Palace.
-People could then walk by in a procession and present gifts.
+People could walk by in a procession and present gifts to the royals.
 Queen Beatrix chose to go to the people herself, rather than have them come to her.

 Since then, the Royal Family visits one or two towns in the Netherlands on King's Day.
-The city and surrounding towns can then present themselves festively and characteristically.
-Most cities do this with a with a parade, music performances, and contributions from associations and organizations that are rooted in the city or region.
+The city and surrounding towns can present themselves festively and characteristically.
+Most cities do this with a parade, music performances, and contributions from associations and organizations that are rooted in the city or region.
 The visit on King’s Day is always broadcast live on television by the NOS.
+Nice to watch!

-If you are not covered head to toe in orange on King’s Day, you are doing something wrong.
+If you're not covered head to toe in orange on King’s Day, you're doing something wrong.
 The reason why you should dress in orange is quite a story.
 At the origin of all the orange madness in the Netherlands lies Prince William van Oranje-Nassau.
 During the Eighty Years’ War, the rebels led by Willem van Oranje carried the so-called prince’s flag.
 This flag had a horizontal triband in the colors orange-white-blue.
 The blue and white colors are derived from the uniform Willem of Oranje wore and the orange color is from his name.
-During the years, the orange color disappeared from the flag and was replaced by red.
+Over the years, the orange color disappeared from the flag and was replaced by red.
 The Dutch could not relinquish the color orange.

 There is also a lot of orange food.
-Especially for King’s Day, bakeries sell orange-colored pastries.
+Especially for King’s Day, bakeries sell orange-colored pastries of all kinds.
 Think of orange tompouces, orange cream puffs, orange petit fours, orange ‘Bossche Bollen’, and ‘Oranjekoeken’ (orange cookies).
-Would you like to bake tompouces yourself?
-Check our favorite recipe here.

 Not only canals are full of people partying.
-In all cities, events are being organized!
+There are events in all cities!

 If you go to a flea market, you may well come across some old-time Dutch games.
-Be prepared for what is expected of you and challenge your friends!
+Be prepared for what's expected of you and challenge your friends!